Sexual Personae: Summary

 The Triumph of Christianity over Paganism (1868) by Gustave Doré.
-In Sexual Personae, Paglia argues that Christianity never did defeat paganism.
+In Sexual Personae, Paglia argues that Christianity never defeated paganism.

 Paglia seeks to demonstrate "the unity and continuity of western culture".
-Accepting the canonical Western tradition, she "rejects the modernist idea that culture has collapsed into meaningless fragments."
-Paglia argues that Christianity did not destroy paganism, which flourishes in art, eroticism, astrology, and popular culture.
-She examines antiquity, the Renaissance, and Romanticism from the late eighteenth century to 1900, contending that "Romanticism turns almost immediately into Decadence."
-She argues that the "amorality, aggression, sadism, voyeurism, and pornography in great art have been ignored or glossed over by most academic critics" and that sex and nature are "brutal pagan forces."
-She also stresses the truth in sexual stereotypes and the biological basis of sexual difference, noting that her stance is "sure to cause controversy."
+Accepting the canonical Western tradition, she "rejects the modernist idea that culture has collapsed into meaningless fragments".
+Paglia argues that Christianity did not destroy paganism, and that paganism flourishes in art, eroticism, astrology, and popular culture.
+She examines antiquity, the Renaissance, and Romanticism from the late eighteenth century to 1900, contending that "Romanticism turns almost immediately into Decadence".
+She argues that the "amorality, aggression, sadism, voyeurism, and pornography in great art have been ignored or glossed over by most academic critics" and that sex and nature are "brutal pagan forces".
+She also stresses the truth in sexual stereotypes and the biological basis of sexual difference, noting that her stance is "sure to cause controversy".
 Paglia sees the mother as an overwhelming force who condemns men to lifelong sexual anxiety, from which they fleetingly escape through rationalism and physical achievement.

-Portraying Western culture as a struggle between phallic sky-religion ("Sky Cult") on the one hand and chthonic earth-religion ("Earth Cult") on the other, Paglia draws on the Greco-Roman polarity between the Apollonian and Dionysian.
+Portraying Western culture as a struggle between a phallic-oriented sky-religion ("Sky Cult") on the one hand and chthonic-oriented earth-religion ("Earth Cult") on the other, Paglia draws on the Greco-Roman polarity between the Apollonian and Dionysian.
 She associates Apollo with order, structure, and symmetry, and Dionysus with chaos, disorder, and nature.
 She analyzes literature and art on the premise that the primary conflict in Western culture has always been between these forces.
 In her view, the major patterns of continuity in Western culture originate in paganism.
-Other sources of continuity include androgyny, sadism, and the aggressive "western eye," which seeks to refine and dominate nature's ceaseless hostility and has created our art and cinema.
+Other sources of the culture's continuity in her view include androgyny, sadism, and an aggressive "western eye", which seeks to refine and dominate nature's ceaseless hostility and has created our art and cinema.
 Paglia criticizes feminists for sentimentality or wishful thinking about the causes of rape, violence, and poor relations between the sexes.

-Paglia asserts the importance of patriarchy in the development of civilization, even noting that "Athens became great not despite but because of its misogyny."
+Paglia asserts the importance of patriarchy in the development of civilization, and claims that "Athens became great not despite but because of its misogyny".

-In one of her most controversial passages, she grounds this claim in what effectively amounts to the variability hypothesis in evolutionary psychology:
+In one of the most controversial passages in the book, she grounds her claim in what effectively amounts to the variability hypothesis in evolutionary psychology:

 Serial or sex murder, like fetishism, is a perversion of male intelligence.
 It is a criminal abstraction, masculine in its deranged egoism and orderliness.
 It is the asocial equivalent of philosophy, mathematics and music.
 There is no female Mozart because there is no female Jack the Ripper.